Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: Inconsistency of the naive string vertices

 The standard collar can be described as a quotient of the upper half-plane $\mathbb{H}$.
 To describe this quotient space, consider the deck transformation

 It generates a cyclic subgroup of PSL$(2,\mathbb{R})$.
-We denote this cyclic subgroup by $\Gamma_{l_{\alpha}}$.
-A fundamental domain for the action of $\Gamma_{l_{\alpha}}$ is given by a strip in $\mathbb{H}$.
-If we quotient $\mathbb{H}$ with $z\to e^{l_{\alpha}}z$ relation, we identify the two sides of the strip.
-This gives a hyperbolic annulus with a hyperbolic structure induced from $\mathbb{H}$.
-The core geodesic of this hyperbolic annulus has hyperbolic length $l_{\alpha}$.
-Then, the standard collar can be approximated by the quotient of the following wedge with the cyclic group $\Gamma_{l}$:
+Let us denote this cyclic subgroup by $\Gamma_{{\alpha}}$.
+A fundamental domain for the action of $\Gamma_{{\alpha}}$ is given by a strip in $\mathbb{H}$.
+When we quotient $\mathbb{H}$ with $z\to e^{\ell_{\alpha}}z$ relation, we identify the two sides of the strip.
+This gives a hyperbolic annulus with a hyperbolic metric induced from $\mathbb{H}$, see figure \ref{hyperbolic annulus}.
+The core geodesic of this hyperbolic annulus has hyperbolic length $\ell_{\alpha}$.
+Then the standard collar can be described as the quotient of the following wedge with the cyclic group $\Gamma_{\alpha}$:

+Let us derive the metric on this hyperbolic annulus.
+For this, consider a general hyperbolic transformation $h$ that is conjugate to the transformation $z\to e^{\ell_{\alpha}}z$, with fixed points at $z=x_1$ and $z=x_2$.
+The map